OpenMedTech-Lab/OpenXstim/README.md

 - The stimulator should never be powered from external adapter, USB or power source while being used or connected to the body.

 ### LICENSE:
-##### Documentation licensed under the Creative Commons Attribution Share Alike 4.0 International License
+##### Documentation and all the source files are licensed under the Creative Commons Attribution Share Alike 4.0 International License

 ### DEVELOPED BY:
 Dr Monzurul Alam <br/>